Umuzi-org/tech-department/content/topics/messaging/umuzi-recruit-user-journey/_index.md

 ### 7. Product team!

 As mentioned before, our recruitment portal was built by Umuzi recruits.
-Tilde also a project that recruits helped build.
+Tilde also a project that recruits helped build - you'll get to work on that pretty soon.
 We even use machine learning pipelines built by recruits in different parts of our organisation, and all sorts of little automations that help with our day to day work.

 Umuzi is a growing, evolving, innovative organisation and we have a bunch of awesome projects underway.